-18. Management.
-In GSPA, Solid Waste Management is managed by three different authorities viz. (i) the Shillong Municipal Board (SMB) within the municipal area (ii) the Dorbars, outside the municipal area, and (iii) The Shillong Cantonment Board, within the cantonment area.
-The Meghalaya Government oversees all solid waste management in GSPA.

-- (i) Shillong Municipal Board The SMB is responsible for collection transportation and disposal of solid waste generated in Shillong city.
+- 17. Management.
+Solid Waste Management is managed by three different authorities for each town and village viz. (i) the Shillong Municipal Board (SMB) within the municipal area (ii) the Dorbars, outside the municipal area, and (iii) The Shillong Cantonment Board, within the cantonment area.
+The Meghalaya Government oversees all solid waste management in GSPA. - (i) Shillong Municipal Board The SMB is responsible for collection transportation and disposal of solid waste generated in Shillong city.
 The area covered by SMB is 10.25 square kilometers (km2).
 The Chief Executive Officer looks after the administration of SMB. - (ii) The Dorbars The 5 census towns of Shillong Urban Agglomeration (SUA) include Mawlai, Nongthymmai, Madanryting, Pynthorumkhrah and Nongmynsong.
-Each town is divided into a number of Dorbar Shnongs and each Dorbar Shnong has a Headman.
-The Dorbar Shnong looks after the collection and transportation of solid waste generated in their respective localities. - (iii) Shillong Cantonment Board (SCB) This is a military area covering 1.84 km2.
+Each town is divided into a number of DorbarShnongs and each DorbarShnong has a Headman.
+The DorbarShnong looks after the collection and transportation of solid waste generated in their respective localities. - (iii) Shillong Cantonment Board (SCB) This is a military area covering 1.84 km2.
 The solid waste generated in the Cantonment area is collected and transported, separately by cantonment vehicles.
-The Cantonment Executive Officer (CEO) looks after the administration of Shillong Cantonment Board (SCB).

-19. Waste Generation.
-The solid waste generated in GSPA is 159 metric ton per day (MTD) with waste generation rate at 400 gram per capita per day.
-The major solid waste generation sources are households (56 %), markets (23 %), hotels & restaurants (7 %), construction waste (2 %), and street sweeping (7 %).
+The Cantonment Executive Officer (CEO) looks after the administration of Shillong Cantonment Board (SCB). - 18.
+Waste Generation.
+The solid waste generated in GSPA is 149 metric ton per day (MTD) with waste generation rate at 356 grams per capita per day in Shillong Urban Agglomeration (SUA) area and 262 grams per capita in the areas outside SUA but falling under GSPA.
+The major solid waste generation sources are households (56 %), markets (23 %), hotels & restaurants (7 %), construction waste (2 %), and street sweeping (7 %). - 19.
+Segregation.

-20. Segregation.
 Waste segregation is not practiced in Shillong.
-The absence of segregation poses problems to the operation of the existing compost plant located in Mawiong dumpsite.

-21. However, as far as bio-medical waste is concerned, the system adopted by SMB is found to be satisfactory.
-The bio-medical waste is collected by a van designed for this purpose and the waste is disposed off at incinerator, installed at Mawiong dumpsite.

-22. Collection and Transportation System.
+The absence of segregation poses problems to the operation of the existing compost plant in Mawiong dumpsite. - 20.
+However, as far as bio-medical waste is concerned, the system adopted by SMB is found to be satisfactory.
+The bio-medical waste is collected by a van designed for this purpose and the waste is disposed off at incinerator, installed at Mawiong dumpsite. - 21.
+Collection and Transportation System.
 The Health and Conservancy Department (HCD) of SMB looks after the work of collection and transportation of solid waste generated within the SMB.
-Currently, SMB has 410 permanent workers and has appointed 50 people on Muster Roll basis for solid waste management.